 2. The Value of Specific vs. Bundled Functionality

-Today, the technical capabilities of hosted and on-premise PBX systems are largely equal.
+Today, the technical capabilities of hosted and on-premise systems are largely equal.
 One difference, however, is how these features are bundled.
-Hosted PBX providers commonly bundle features and charge a set per-user price.
-On-premise PBX, on the other hand, often provides buyers greater flexibility on the features and functionality they want to pay for (particularly, offering more customization for specific users).
+Hosted providers commonly bundle features and charge a set per-user price.
+On-premise, on the other hand, often provides buyers greater flexibility on the features and functionality they want to pay for (particularly, offering more customization for specific users).

 3. Ease of Customization

 Customization is often attainable with on-premise systems, as an on-staff IT professional commonly oversees the system’s deployment and management.
 With hosted systems, customization is often handled by the provider.
 While vendors may offer some customization, they are often unable to make extreme customizations for every customer.

 If your system requires advanced customization, on-premise PBX may be a more reasonable option.
 If choosing a hosted option, work with a vendor to discuss the exact customizations you need and what they can offer.

 To ensure voice quality, on-premise systems will prioritize data traffic.
 With hosted solutions, voice and data packets will often fight for preference, which leads to deteriorated voice quality.

 Hosted vendors may offer a Session Border Controller (SBC) device to help improve data quality, but this will considerably add to system’s cost and complexity.
 If you think voice quality may be an issue in larger networks, consider this when evaluating hosted vs. on-premise systems.

 5. True Costs of Tech Support